15 June - Today in History - Important historical events happened on this day in India and World History

 1804 | The 12th Amendment was ratified in the US Constitution, which deals with the regulation of judicial power. |

-1808 | Joseph Bonaparte became King of Spain.
-Joseph-Napoléon Bonaparte was the elder brother of Napoleon Bonaparte, who made him King of Naples and Sicily (1806–1808), and later King of Spain.
-After the fall of Napoleon, Joseph styled himself Comte de Survilliers. |
+1808 | Joseph Bonaparte became the king of Spain.
+Joseph-Napoleon Bonaparte was the elder brother of Napoleon Bonaparte, who made him the king of Naples and Sicily (1806–1808), and later the king of Spain.
+After the collapse of Napoleon, Joseph gave himself the style of COTE de Sir Villiers. |

 1815 | The most famous ball in history, "Richmond Ball " was held at Ressels. |